Equine-assisted Therapy for Clients.

-When EAP may not be right for someone.
+When EAP may not be right for certain clients.

 EAP has many benefits but may not be the best choice for all individuals.
 If you have severe allergic reactions to animal hair or dander, you may find working with the horses problematic.
 Additionally, please check with your primary care provider if you have any medical conditions which may limit your ability to participate in some physical activities.